 Case Study Content and HIPAA Privacy Protection

-Do not include any protected health information (PHI) in patient clinical case studies.
+Project ECHO case studies do not include any protected health information (PHI) in patient clinical case studies.
 Per federal HIPAA regulations, PHI is any identifiable health information that is used, maintained, stored, or transmitted by a HIPAA-covered entity – a healthcare provider, health plan or health insurer, or a healthcare clearinghouse – or a business associate of a HIPAA-covered entity, in relation to the provision of healthcare or payment for healthcare services.
 Read more about the HIPAA Privacy Rule and PHI protection.